ibr03/tcp-server-cs-client/README.md

 dotnet run
 ```

 6. The client will connect to the server, stream data packets, process responses, and generate a JSON file named packetData.json in the project directory.
+For reference, I have included the packetData.json that was created when I ran the project on my local machine.

 ## Project Structure